Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/faq.md

 ### Why can't my platform boot on hardware emulation?

-- Please make sure the SELECTED_SIM_MODEL is set to TLM for CIPS, NOC and AI Engine.
+Please make sure the SELECTED_SIM_MODEL is set to TLM for CIPS, NOC and AI Engine.

+### Why can't my platform support hardware emulation?

+Please select hardware emulation when you export the XSA file.

+### PLM IPI issue

+If you encounter PLM IPI issue please check whether you add any peripheral which are not enabled in CPIS PS side.

 ### When is the AIE app and PL kernel being programmed?